DiamondJM/POE/README.md

 If prompted, provide all cards in the format 'n s', or number suit.
 So, a 3 of spades is '3 s'.
 An ace of diamonds is 'a d'.

+# PoeSP
+PoeSP is a single-player cousin to Poe.
+It supports only a single human player, playing against three automated opponents, all with randomized hands.
+PoeSP features a visual interface, such that the human player may see real-time readouts of the hand and trick, and choose from the cards displayed on-screen.

+PoeSP is available as a branch of POE.